HiLab-git/PyMIC_examples/seg_ssl/ACDC/README.md

 ```

 ### CCT
 The orginal [CCT][cct_paper] uses multiple auxiliary deocders in the network.
 Due to the memory constraint and efficiency consideration, we only use 4 auxiliary decoders based on DropOut, FeatureDrop, FeatureNoise and VAT, respectively.
-The configuration for network is:
+The configuration file of CCT is `config/unet2d_cct.cfg`, and the network setting is:

 ```bash
 net_type      = UNet2D_CCT